 - The Public prefixes that you plan to advertise over the virtual interface

-If you advertised the prefixes before they have been approved, you may need to clear the BGP session and re-advertise the prefixes after approval.
+If you advertised the prefixes before they are approved, you might need to clear the BGP session and then re-advertise the prefixes after approval.

 For more information, see My Direct Connect public virtual interface is stuck in the "Verifying" state.
 How can I get it approved?